Meet our Board Members

 When not actively engaged with her family’s homestead or her children, Ashley enjoys shopping for antiques, studying American history, painting, and entertaining guests at her home.
 She has always been an advocate for children, and a firm believer that the education of children in public environments should be based upon real world application.

-Ashley Sova - Director
+Ashley Sova - Legislative Representative

 a.sova@eatonville.wednet.edu